aybabtme/datagen/README.md

 implementations of Robert Sedgewick.

 The heap implementation was inspired, and the comments/tests adapted from `container/heap`.

+The queue implementation was adapted from `github.com/eapache/queue`, a package by Evan Huus.

 Some tests for the red black tree were extracted from GoLLRB, a similar implementation by Petar Maymounkov.